Calendula

 • Conjunctivitis.
 Eye wash treats chronic conjunctivitis, stimulates growth of healthy membrane around eye.

 • Gastritis.
-Prevents homonal reactions that produce inflammation of stomach lining, may help prevent H.pylori.
+Prevents homonal reactions that produce inflammation of stomach lining, may help prevent H.pylori infections which is associated with ulcers.

-• Skin disorder.
-Creams used as additive in skin cream, stimulates collagen production, fills wrinkles, hydrates skin.
+• Skin disorders and wounds.
+The creams are used as additive in skin cream, which stimulates collagen production, fills wrinkles, hydrates skin.

 Considerations In Use